mitchmalvin1/CS3203_A4/README.md

 ## Running
 Once the client page is opened up in `localhost:8080`, a websocket connection will be established with the server and you can simply enter the name and start to push and hold the button to start talking.
 Once the button is released, an audio file named `{student_name}_recorded_audio.webm` will be downloaded in your browser.
 This is client side's recorded can be used to compare against server's audio later on.
 To close the websocket connection, simply reload the client page (not ideal but for not its like this).

-On the server's side, the audio will be streamed live and once the connection is closed, the audio will also be saved onto a file named `{student_name}_{unique_id}.wav`
+On the server's side, the audio will be streamed live and once the connection is closed, the audio will also be saved onto a file named `{student_name}_server_{unique_id}.wav` inside the `./audio-files` directory.

 ## Problems faced
 ### 1. Incompatible audio format between client and server